PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       ``options`` optional parameter added

     Set a Lua visitor function that will be called for each label of every domain seen in queries and responses.
 The function receives a :class:`StatNode` object representing the stats of the parent, a :class:`StatNodeStats` one with the stats of the current label and a second :class:`StatNodeStats` with the stats of the current node plus all its children.
-    Note that this function will not be called if a FFI version has been set using :meth:`DynBlockRulesGroup:setSuffixMatchRuleFFI`
+    Note that this function will not be called if a FFI version has been set using :meth:`DynBlockRulesGroup.setSuffixMatchRuleFFI`
     If the function returns ``true``, the current suffix will be added to the block list, meaning that the exact name and all its sub-domains will be blocked according to the `seconds`, `reason`, `blockingTime` and `action` parameters.
 Since 1.7.0, the function can return an additional string, in addition to the boolean, which will be set as the ``reason`` for the dynamic block.
-    Selected domains can be excluded from this processing using the :meth:`DynBlockRulesGroup:excludeDomains` method.
+    Selected domains can be excluded from this processing using the :meth:`DynBlockRulesGroup.excludeDomains` method.

     This replaces the existing :func:`addDynBlockSMT` function.